-The petition shows that there will be a safe and it appears to be visible from the parking lot.
+The petition shows that there will be a safe and where it will be located.
+It appears to be visible from the parking lot, but the work stations may block its view.
 The letter states that the safe will meet the rating requirements.
 The ordinance requires a one hour fire rating and a 15 minute security rating.
-The petitioner has indicated its intent to meet the ordinance requirements, but has not produced any documentation demonstrating that the proposed safe meets the rating required by the ordinance or any similarly developed rating standard.
+The petitioner has provided paperwork for the safe that is in use at the current location and will be relocated to the new location.
+It meet the TL-15 minimum rating required.

-4. Subsection 5(d) requires that financial business facilities have interior illumination systems that fully illuminate the area around the safe at all times.
-The submitted letter states that such illumination will be provided, but no documentation such as a reflected ceiling plan showing the lighting system has been provided to support this statement.

-5. Subsection 5(e) requires financial business facilities to be equipped with an alarm system that monitors all exterior doors, and windows, cash drawers, and the safe.
+- 4. Subsection 5(d) requires that financial business facilities have interior illumination systems that fully illuminate the area around the safe at all times.
+As was the case in 2013, the submitted letter states that such illumination will be provided, but no information such as a reflected ceiling plan showing the lighting system has been provided to verify this statement. - 5.
+Subsection 5(e) requires financial business facilities to be equipped with an alarm system that monitors all exterior doors, and windows, cash drawers, and the safe.
 The alarm system must include "hold up" alarm/panic buttons at all teller and manager positions that promptly notify the police when activated.
 The submitted letter states that an alarm system meeting these criteria will be installed.
-No documentation of the manufacturer or the products to be installed that can be reviewed to verify this statement has been provided.
+Again, the equipment has been in place since 2013.
+The petitioner should be able to provide details as to the manufacturer and specific nature of this equipment.
+No specific information about the manufacturer or the products to be installed has been provided for reviewed pursuant to this code section.